 SEATTLE – June 18, 2019

-Global business leaders believe they can achieve 17 percent return on investment (ROI) over next 12 months by digitally transforming their organisations, according to new research published by Avanade, the leading digital innovator on the Microsoft ecosystem.
+Global business leaders believe they can achieve 17 percent return on investment (ROI) over next 12 months by digitally transforming their organizations, according to new research published by Avanade, the leading digital innovator on the Microsoft ecosystem.
 However, while 92 percent of respondents cited digitally transforming their businesses among their top three priorities, 43 percent reported that “digital transformation fatigue” is significantly impacting their progress.

-The research highlights barriers to digital transformation: 80 percent can’t make informed decisions; 46 percent cited hiring and training people with the right skills; 40 percent said integration of old and new tech; and 35 percent said modernising legacy systems.
+The research highlights barriers to digital transformation: 80 percent can’t make informed decisions; 46 percent cited hiring and training people with the right skills; 40 percent said integration of old and new tech; and 35 percent said modernizing legacy systems.

 “There’s no single path to success on this journey, as no company is starting at the same point.
 Each has its own unique set of challenges to overcome along the way,” said Gord Mawhinney, global Business Applications lead for Avanade.
-“Avanade has identified three key dimensions which we believe organisations must address to successfully complete their digital transformation: innovation, efficiencies and experiences.
+“Avanade has identified three key dimensions which we believe organizations must address to successfully complete their digital transformation: innovation, efficiencies and experiences.
 Those businesses that achieve maturity across all three will reap the greatest returns.
 The findings from our research echo this.”

 Aligned to Innovation, 88 percent of respondents said they need to add innovation to business systems to enable agility and continuous improvement.
 Most of them (84 percent) said AI needs to be invested in at the same time as they refresh their business apps in order to be most successful.

 In terms of Efficiencies, 78 percent of respondents acknowledged that artificial intelligence (AI) is often adopted without consideration of how to integrate it with legacy systems—a challenge respondents themselves admitted having found difficult.
 Additionally, 85 percent said that the integration between AI, their data sources and business systems could be better.